ferrisdavid/CPS511A1/README.md

 The environment consists of a ground mesh created using the provided QuadMesh code from A1 that has been texture mapped with a road pattern.
 There are also buildings which have been created using a Cube class to generate buildings of various heights on either side of the road.
 Each building is texture mapped with a building exterior texture, except for the top face of the building.
 Lastly, there are a few vending machines on the road that are constructed similarly with cubes and texture mapped.

+The enemy and player zeppelin have been restricted in their height so that collision with buildings are not possible.

+## Video Demo:
+The video demo begins with highlighting the movement and FPV functionality.
+The player then approaches the enemy and is fired at from the enemy zeppelin.
+When the missile intersects the player they are destroyed and disappear.
+The player is respawned using 'r' and then fires a missile at the enemy which when it intersects the enemy is destroyed and disappears.
+Finally the enemy is respawned and the player returns to the initial position.
+The ground, buildings, and vending machines can be seen in the environment.

+## Close up Fin Image:
+A Close up screenshot of the A2 mesh fin has been included for a better view of the object and texture mapping.

 ## Note on Performance:
 Please note that the apparent slowness of the movement in the provided demo is a result of the hardware it was recorded on all functionality still works appropriately.